instawallet/weaveid/README.md

 ![hero](https://i.imgur.com/MDhVh9q.png)

 # WeaveID
 A non-custodial wallet for the Arweave blockchain.
 Login to your favorite dApps from anywhere!
+Visit our homepage for more info: https://weaveid.io

 # Live Demo: